 Skip to main content

-Read power consumption measurements from watt meter Nets through the Lager CLI.
-Supports Yocto-Watt and Joulescope JS220 hardware.
+Read power, current, and voltage measurements from watt meter Nets through the Lager CLI.
+Supports Yocto-Watt, Joulescope JS220, and Nordic PPK2 hardware.

 Syntax